theroutercompany/api_router/README.md

 # API Router Gateway

-A lightweight Go gateway that forwards trade and task traffic, validates JWT tokens, performs readiness checks against upstream services, and serves the merged OpenAPI contract for the platform.
+A lightweight Go gateway that forwards trade and task traffic, validates JWT tokens, enforces basic security headers and rate limits, performs readiness checks against upstream services, and serves the merged OpenAPI contract for the platform.

 ## Getting Started